peter-duongGHub/t1a1-workbook/readme.md

 - explain use of language learning model tech such as chatg

 ## Q10
+### Language Learning Model Technology
+#### What is Language learning model technology?
+Language learning model technology also known as large language models work by having artificial intelligence understand and transcribe human language from a large data set into generated content using deep learning.

 ## Q11
+### Hard Skills
+#### What are Hard Skills
+Hard skills relate to technical abilities that may be taught and measured through progamming.

+#### Examples of Hard Skills
+- Stylesheet Language
+- Markup Language
+- Programming Languages
+- Web Development
+- Database managing
+- Version control
+- Responsive Design
+- CMS
+- debugging and testing
+- frameworks, libraries

+#### Why are Hard Skills Important?

+### Soft Skills
+#### What are Soft Skills
+Soft skills involve an individuals personal abilities that are developed over time, beneficial to all aspects of a successful software company.

+#### Examples of Soft Skills
+- communication
+- leadership
+- managing time
+- solving problems
+- adaptability
+- flexibility
+- teamwork
+- attention to detail

+#### Why are Soft Skills Important?

 ## Q12
 - Engineering project manager